gsobell/goma/README.md

 > 1. *Sesamum indicum* Sesame plant, produces small oval seeds.

 ### Project Motivation:
-This project is an outgrowth of [dango](https://github.com/gsobell/dango), with hope of being integrated back it at a later date, when both are functional.
-The goal isn't to compete with neural-net Go engines, rather to write a passably decent knowledge based engine from scratch.
+This project is an outgrowth of [dango](https://github.com/gsobell/dango), with hope of being integrated back in the future.
+The goal isn't to compete with neural-net Go engines, rather to write a passably decent engine from scratch.
+It is very much a work in progress, and should be handled as such.

 ## Usage
 ### Installation